 Deterministic Formula Fields

 Nowhere I looked told me that these were basically formula fields that don’t pull data through from other objects or use any dynamic dates e.g. TODAY() and NOW().
 So they can be indexed!
 I had to kind of figure it out by looking at what makes a non-deterministic formula field.
-A question did come up on this.

 - Know what they are and how to enable them

-- Know what the limitations are
+- Understand what the limitations are

 - You can’t add new fields to the table, you’ll need to get Salesforce to drop and re-create the table